Search via Quantum Walk: Introduction

 \subsection{Contribution, relation with prior work, and organization}

-Our algorithm is a quantum analogue of {\bf Search Algorithm 1} and works for any ergodic Markov chain.
+We present an algorithm that is a quantum analogue of {\bf Search Algorithm 1} and works for any ergodic Markov chain.
 It is most easily described for {\em reversible\/} Markov chains.

-\begin{theorem}[\textbf{This paper}] Let~$\delta > 0$ be the eigenvalue gap of a reversible, ergodic Markov chain $P$, and let $\eps > 0$ be a lower bound on the probability that an element chosen from the stationary distribution of $P$ is marked whenever~$M$ is non-empty.
-Then, there is a quantum algorithm that with high probability, determines if $M$ is empty or finds an element of $M$, with cost of order $ \mathsf{S} + \frac{1}{\sqrt{\eps}} ( \frac{1}{\sqrt{\delta}} \mathsf{U}+\mathsf{C}). $ \end{theorem} Our algorithm considerably expands the scope of the approaches embodied in Theorems~\ref{thm-ambainis} and~\ref{thm-szegedy} above.
-It combines the benefits of both approaches in terms of being able to find marked elements, incurring the smaller cost of the two, and being applicable to a larger class of Markov chain.
+\begin{theorem} Let~$\delta > 0$ be the eigenvalue gap of a reversible, ergodic Markov chain $P$, and let $\eps > 0$ be a lower bound on the probability that an element chosen from the stationary distribution of $P$ is marked whenever~$M$ is non-empty.
+Then, there is a quantum algorithm that with high probability, determines if $M$ is empty or finds an element of $M$, with cost of order $ \mathsf{S} + \frac{1}{\sqrt{\eps}} ( \frac{1}{\sqrt{\delta}} \mathsf{U}+\mathsf{C}). $ \end{theorem} This algorithm considerably expands the scope of the approaches embodied in Theorems~\ref{thm-ambainis} and~\ref{thm-szegedy} above.
+It combines the benefits of the two approaches in terms of being able to find marked elements, incurring the smaller cost of the two, and being applicable to a larger class of Markov chains.
 In addition, it is conceptually simple, avoids several technical difficulties in the analysis of the earlier approaches, and leads to improvements in various aspects of algorithms for Element Distinctness, Matrix Product Verification, Triangle Finding, and Group Commutativity.
 Namely, we give a single-shot method for any algorithm {\em \`a la\/} Ambainis in presence of multiple solutions, without the need for a reduction to special cases such as that of a unique solution.
 This applies to Element Distinctness and Triangle Finding.
 For Element Distinctness, Matrix Product Verification, and Group Commutativity, where an algorithm {\em \`a la\/} Szegedy only detects the existence of a solution, we find one with the same time and query complexity.
-Finally, we improve the complexity of the best previous known algorithm for Triangle Finding from $\Order(n^{1.3}\mathrm{polylog}(n))$ to $\Order(n^{1.3})$. \suppress{ Our methods may also extend to cases such as the 2-d grid where the classical average hitting time is much smaller than the generic bound given in part~2 of Proposition~\ref{thm-classical-search}.
-We are currently pursuing this possibility.
-The Szegedy algorithm gives a quadratic speed-up over the classical average hitting time for detecting marked elements in this case as well.
-As mentioned in the introduction, the problem of finding marked elements seems to be different in complexity.
-The Szegedy algorithm solves this in the special case of a state transitive Markov chain with a unique marked element, but at higher cost. }
+Finally, we improve the query complexity of the best previously known algorithm for Triangle Finding by a $\mathrm{polylog}(n)$ factor.